DominikButz/SwipeCellSUI/README.md

 ## Installation

 Installation through the Swift Package Manager (SPM) is recommended.
-C

 SPM:
 Select your project (not the target) and then select the Swift Packages tab.
 Click + and type SwipeCellSUI should find the package on github.
 Otherwise copy and paste the whole URL of this repo.